Working Together for a

 Policing Services

-While the RCMP provides general duty services to many New Brunswickers, as the provincial police service, they also provide critical operational support services to the RCMP, other law enforcement agencies and criminal justice partners.
+The RCMP provides general duty policing to many New Brunswickers, and as the provincial police service, they also provide critical operational support services to communities, other law enforcement agencies and criminal justice partners.

-• Explosive Disposal Unit: 4 post-blast investigators, 5 explosives forced entry experts, and 5 homemade explosives investigators
+- Explosive Disposal Unit: including-blast investigators, explosives forced entry experts, and homemade explosives investigators

 RCMP and New-Brunswick: